rednafi/brisk-bash/README.md

 * This program,
     - Doesn't take any argument
-    - Returns the summation of all the integers, starting from 0, upto 100
+    - Returns the summation of all the integers, starting from 0, up to 100

     ```bash
     #!/bin/bash